corith/LousGame/README.md

 - These are all python scripts and for now are simply contained within the src directory
     - these will probably be moved to their own directory as more are created
+    - run.py will run the program and remove .class files after it terminates
+    - cpuVcpu.py will run a simulation until a succesful game is played and remove .class files after terminating (will time out after 10 attempts)

 ## Contributing